Tech Tips

 Where to Render the Component

 To display a React component in the browser, you need to render it inside a root element in the DOM.
-The ReactDOM.render()
+The ReactDOM.render() method is used for this purpose.

 First Approach (Modern Method):